GyroSuperintelligence/CGM/Docs/Foundations/CGM_DNA.md

     A quick number tease:

-    Set the dimensionless BU constant mₚ into the geometric factor of curvature (κ R²) and, after unit-juggling with ħ and c, you land within experimental reach of Newton’s G.  In CGM, **G is not primitive**; it is the *shadow* of the one allowed closure amplitude.
+    Set the dimensionless BU constant mₚ into the geometric factor of curvature (κ R²) and, after unit-juggling with ħ and c, we land within experimental reach of Newton’s G.  In CGM, **G is not primitive**; it is the *shadow* of the one allowed closure amplitude.

     ---